Who are we?

 If you contact customer care, we will make a record of your enquiry and retain it while it remains relevant to our relationship, for example if you need us to replace a device under warranty.
 Other records relevant to customer care (for example, an automated recording of a telephone call in which you ask us to direct you to a retail outlet) may be relevant only until more permanent records are made, and will be retained only temporarily.

-System audit logs are retained typically for a period of only a few months.
+System audit logs are retained typically for a period of 18 months.

 Business analytics data is typically collected automatically when you use PMI touchpoints and anonymised/aggregated shortly afterwards.